IlesAyati/Causality-Tests-of-Investor-Sentiment-Features-using-Machine-Learning/README.md

 # MasterThesis
 Preliminary thesis.
 To João : I need to finish the methodology and then put in the results and provide the interpretation.
 Then I only need the introduction.
-I believe this can be done by next friday (4th of October).
+I believe this can be done by next wednesday (9th of October).

 # Instructions
 MasterThesisScript.py contains the entire script in one .py file.